dzazy/Some-shit/Single cell analysis shits - 10X cellranger count output.md

       barcodes file has 1 column
       1.Droplet barcode sequence,each barcode sequence includes a suffix with a dash separator followed by a number(e.g.'AAACCCAAGAAACCCA-1' is barcode of one droplet)

       features.tsv.gz:Features correspond to row indices
+      The format of features.tsv.gz file is similar to:
       ENSG00000290825 DDX11L2         Gene Expression
       ENSG00000243485 MIR1302-2HG     Gene Expression
       ENSG00000237613 FAM138A         Gene Expression